-Most of the thinks, decisions, and practices can be changed during a project’s life cycle.
+Most of the things, decisions, and practices can be changed during a project’s life cycle.
 Notes and minutes of meetings can be used later for dispute resolutions.
 If you have taken notes effectively, the only thing you will do is to read back your notes and understand who was responsible for what.
-Therefore, your note taking methods and strategies should be established to suit your needs.
+Therefore, your note-taking methods and strategies should be established to suit your needs.

 How to Take Notes Efficiently?